What is Solidarity with Gaza Fishers ?

 What is the Freedom Flotilla Coalition?
 Which countries are participating?

 The Freedom Flotilla Coalition consists of civil society organizations and initiatives from many countries.
 We have been challenging the illegal and inhumane Israeli blockade of Gaza for many years and are committed to continue the struggle until the blockade is unconditionally lifted and Palestinian people everywhere realise their full rights.

-The Freedom Flotilla Coalition campaigns participating in the Solidarity with Gaza Fishers campaign include: Ship to Gaza-Sweden, Ship to Gaza-Norway, Canadian Boat to Gaza, Freedom Flotilla-Italy, Palestine Solidarity Alliance-South Africa, Rumbo a Gaza (in the Spanish State and building connections with Latin America), US Boat to Gaza, Kia Ora Gaza – New Zealand/Aotearoa and MyCARE Malaysia.
+The Freedom Flotilla Coalition campaigns participating in the Solidarity with Gaza Fishers campaign include: Ship to Gaza-Sweden, Ship to Gaza-Norway, Canadian Boat to Gaza, Freedom Flotilla-Italy, Palestine Solidarity Alliance-South Africa, Rumbo a Gaza (in the Spanish State and building connections with Latin America), US Boat to Gaza, Kia Ora Gaza – New Zealand/Aotearoa, International Committee for Breaking the Siege of Gaza and MyCARE Malaysia.

 The Freedom Flotilla Coalition has been challenging the Israeli naval blockade of Gaza in several different ways for six years, while other organisations have importantly been challenging the land blockade of Gaza.

 How and when will you challenge the naval blockade with this SGF project?

 In 2017 we are focussing our efforts on raising awareness of the situation of Gaza’s fishers, hardly reported in mainstream media.
 This is also a way to build up civil society support through linking their cause with those of fishing communities around the world.
 A wider support base will enable us to sail again in 2018 to challenge the illegal and inhuman Israeli blockade with larger international participation.

 You say your campaign supports the full rights of the Palestinian people: what are these rights?